 Number of fingerprints (FPCOUNT)

 A single fingerprint view, essentially a single scan from fingerprint reader.
 Fingerprint section contains MINUTIA records and some metadata about the fingerprint, notably finger's POSITION on hands.
-Fingerprint section can optionally contain EXTENSIONS.
+Fingerprint section can optionally contain EXTENSION blocks, including ridge count data (RCOUNTEXT), core/delta data (COREDELTA), and zonal quality data (ZONALEXT).

 Finger position on hands (POSITION)